 - Affiliation to the Auckland Orienteering Association confers the right to compete in the Orienteer of the Year competition.
 (Others may attend events but are not "official".)

-- Affiliation to the New Zealand Orienteering Federation confers the right to compete in designated Badge events (national competitions) throughout New Zealand.
+- Affiliation to Orienteering New Zealand confers the right to compete in designated Badge events (national competitions) throughout New Zealand.
 Non-affiliates must pay a rather heavy one-day affiliation fee for these events.

 Auckland Orienteering Club and its members are affiliated to regional, national and international orienteering bodies.

 Orienteers wear special-purpose "O-suits" which give full body cover - very handy when you are hurtling through all sorts of underbrush.
 The Auckland Club's official O-suit uses traditional Auckland colours of blue and red.